nencki-lobi/ICE-dev/README.md

 # Inventory of Climate Emotions (ICE) development

 This repository contains supplementary materials (data and code) associated with the manuscript describing the development of the Inventory of Climate Emotions (ICE).
-The remaining supplementary materials accompanying this publication can be found here.
+The remaining supplementary materials can be found on the accompanying [OSF website](https://osf.io/78d6u).

 Please cite the corresponding publication when using these materials: